splaisan/ngs-tools/README.md

 # **locus2genes**

 A script using R packages to query biomaRt and fetch genes in a given locus (loci) before computing GO enrichment on the gene list.
+Please read the [dedicated page](locus2genes/README.md) for more info.

 <h4>Please send comments and feedback to <a href="mailto:bits@vib.be">bits@vib.be</a></h4>